decc/calculator-book/how-the-webtool-works.md

                          output.version

-Table: Input and Output named ranges that recieve / pass data to from / to the webtool front end [Do I need a separate section where the named ranges are explained in turn in more detail?]
+Table: Input and Output named ranges that recieve / pass data to from / to the webtool front end

 Within the ‘twenty-fifty’ directory, created by the set-up script above, there is a sub-directory called ‘model’, and within this there is an Excel file: ‘model.xlsx’.
 This is the Excel file on which the webtool is based, which is picked up from this locatin when the translation in run.
 This Excel file should be replaced with the new version of the Excel Calculator for which the webtool is being converted.
 The new Excel file should also be named ‘model.xlsx’.
 Once in place this file is ready to be translated to the C version of the model - but before doing so, a couple of configuration files need to be edited to reflect any changes to the structure of the Excel model compared to the current UK version.
 There is a single configuration file which contains the bulk of the edits required for the back-end of the model: ‘data_from_model.rb’.
 This file creates the interface that enables the JavaScript used for the front end to communicate with the C model running on the webserver.
 NB The translation can actually be run before editing the configuration files to check that the translation actually runs.
 It is a good idea to try this at an early stage to allow time to fix any issues with the spreadsheet that upset the translation process (like the macros and external references mentioned above).